Here’s a lovely post by Kellie Darley about the delightful Nancy’s Freedom Farm in Arcadia. You can see Kellie’s boys really loved visiting the farm.

 This means that when you join her to collect eggs from the various chicken coups around the farm, you will be treated to collecting LARGE buckets full.

-Children will be able to see and play with goats, sheep, cats, dogs and ducks on a visit to nancy’s Freedom farm.
+Children can see and play with goats, sheep, cats, dogs and ducks on a visit to Nancy’s Freedom farm.
 Depending on the time of year they can also see and hold baby chicks.

 Tours are by appointment only to make sure Nancy will be home to show you around.
 Call her on 0439 404 433, and it is a good idea to confirm via SMS the night before in case something has come up.